OrchardCMS/OrchardCore/src/docs/guides/implement-fulltext-search/README.md

 ## Optional : define a specific search index for Full Text search

-By default the search index used on the search page is the index named "Search" which is automatically create by the use of the recipe from TheBlogTheme.
+By default the search index used on the search page is the index named "Search" which is automatically created by the use of the recipe from TheBlogTheme.
 But if your index is named differently you can also specify which index to query on.
 For doing so you will need to override the /Views/SearchForm.liquid or /Views/SearchForm.cshtml in your theme and add an optional hidden input named "IndexName" with a value that correspond to the index you want to use.

 ``` HTML
 <form action="{{ "~/search" | href }}" method="get">